 When marketers aren’t paying influencers and content affiliates what they should be, we run the risk of these affiliates not engaging heavily in affiliate marketing as a whole.

 For at least the last five years, influencer and content affiliates have represented the Holy Grail of affiliate recruiting success.
-This type of affiliate is becoming an increasingly important component of a growing, vibrant affiliate program.
+This type of affiliate has become an increasingly important component of a growing, vibrant affiliate program.
 As such, a tremendous amount of effort has been applied to recruiting and optimizing these relationships.

 But as the demand for influencer and content affiliates continues to grow, the ability to measure their ROI has fallen short.
-When marketers aren’t paying them what they should be, we run the risk of these affiliates not engaging heavily in affiliate marketing as a whole.
-Here are some things to keep in mind if you value this type of affiliate and the sales potential they bring—which we all should.
+When marketers aren’t paying them for the value they provide, we run the risk of these affiliates not engaging heavily in affiliate marketing as a whole.
+Here are some things to keep in mind if you value this type of affiliate and the sales potential they bring.

 The Growing Demand for Influencers and Content Affiliates

 At JEBCommerce, almost all our new clients and prospects are asking for a broader diversification of affiliate partners outside of the normal coupon and cashback Top 20 partners.
-And as I write this article, Henry P. of Impact just published a blog post about this very issue.
+This very issue was written about by Henry Prevette at Impact.

 As Henry writes, “Every day, I receive requests from some of the biggest brands that are looking for outsourced partner management (OPM) services.
-These include:
+These include agencies that will:

 Advertisers are requiring broader diversification, moving away from such a heavy reliance on coupon and cashback sites.